-‘He missed it by one day’: County Commissioner’s father dies in Miami, believes he still made it to Chiefs game
+‘He missed it by one day’: County commissioner’s father dies in Miami, believes he still made it to Chiefs game

 MIAMI, Fla.
-(KSN) – While thousands of Chiefs fans cheered their team, one Wichita man who was supposed to be at the game was watching from above.
+(KSNW) – While thousands of Chiefs fans cheered their team, one Wichita man who was supposed to be at the game was watching from above.

 O’Donnell reflects on pictures of his dad, Michael O’Donnell Senior, a local pastor at Grace Baptist Church.
 They are pictures of him in Miami at the Super Bowl with his family, enjoying every moment.
 The next day their plan was to see the game in person.